Lorazepam 2mg: Uses, Benefits, and Precautions

 - Examples: Fluoxetine, Sertraline, Paroxetine

-- Often considered first-line treatment for long-term anxiety management
+- Often considered a first-line treatment for long-term anxiety management.

 - Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs):